NShunsaku/SAMV71_tutorial/README.md

 ##### ex3_output_and_input_pulse:

-An example that outputs a high or low-level signal from one pin of the Extension Header in response to commands entered from the terminal via serial communication and reads and outputs the signal level from another pin
+An example that outputs a high or low-level signal from one pin of the Extension Header in response to commands entered from the terminal via serial communication and reads the signal level from another pin

 ##### ex4_interp_timer: